openpnp/openpnp/Vision-Solutions.md

 For multi-nozzle machines, the first nozzle (default nozzle) will serve as the head Z reference.
 All the other nozzles will be adjusted to the same Z reference.

+As a side effect, the fiducial Z coordinates (primary and secondary together) will also complete the 3D Units per Pixel calibration.
+See the [[3D Units per Pixel]] page for more information.

 ## Down-looking Camera Offsets

 For machines with multiple down-looking camera on the same head, the additional cameras equally need to calibrate head offsets.
 Move the camera to the primary calibration fiducial and accept the solution.